ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 --- abstract

-This document describes a protocol where on-path network elements can give endpoints their perspective on what the maximum achievable throughput might be for QUIC flows.
+This document describes a protocol where on-path SCONE network elements can give endpoints their perspective on what the maximum achievable throughput might be for QUIC flows.